xmlking/micro-starter-kit/docs/testing.md

 ## UAT Test

 > we can use one of the option below.
+They are various options for manual testing

 ### BloomRPC UI Client